aixigo/arestocats/README.md

 ## Test Definitions Format

-Each scenario and each sub-item ill be loaded using Node `require`.
+Each scenario and each sub-item will be loaded using NodeJS [require](https://nodejs.org/docs/latest-v8.x/api/modules.html#modules_require).
-Each test item should be an object with a `type` property, on which the other properties depend.
+Each test item should be an object with a `type` property, on which most other properties depend.

 Here is a list of all general-purpose properties: